Levis0045/SCIA-CRF_LF/README.md

 # Sangkak-sample-proposition

-Contextualize CRF and Linguistic based feature for NER detection in Ghomala
+Contextualize CRF and Linguistic based feature for POS detection in Ghomala